 7. An Offer you Can’t Refuse

 During the power-struggle stage, (two and three-year-olds) you can reason with your children to avoid it.
-“Get dressed so you 7_pouting_childcan go outside and play.”
+“Get dressed so you can go outside and play.”
 Offer a reason for your request that’s to your children’s advantage, and make it one that’s difficult to refuse.
 This gives children incentive to move out of their power position and do what you want them to do.

 8. Talk with a Pen

-Reminders can evolve into nagging so easily, especially for preteens who feel being told to do things puts them in the slave 8_pen_and_papercategory.
+Reminders can evolve into nagging so easily, especially for preteens who feel being told to do things puts them in the slave category.
 Without saying a word, you can communicate anything you need to say.
 There is authority in the written word.
 Talk with bright and happy shaped Post-It Notes and don’t just write notes to get them to do something, leave humorous notes and compliments to convey your love and approval.

 I had chores on 3x5 cards and each of my children had a set of chore cards and they knew what had to be done around the house and in their rooms.
 If your family has invited the House Fairy in to help, you know the vast array of printed material the House Fairy has to leave for your children.